APSV-UPM/BusinessIntelligence/README.md

 4. Click on the search icon.
 5. Click on the notebook you want to open.

+After that, you will be able to run the code on the notebooks.
+You can also modify the code and save the changes on your computer or on your Google Drive.
+If you want to continue working on the notebooks later, you will need to open the saved copy instead of the original one from GitHub.

 ## How to use the notebooks (alternative)
 ⚠️ **WARNING**: This alternative will not be supported by the teachers.
 Use it at your own risk.